A Holistic Approach to Reactive Mobile Manipulation: Mobile Manipulator Motion Controller

 \textit{Manipulability $\emat{J}_m$}: The manipulability metric $m(\vec{q})$ describes how easily a manipulator can achieve an arbitrary end-effector velocity.
 The base is capable of providing 2 (or 3 for a holonomic platform) degrees-of-freedom to contribute towards the end-effector velocity with an infinite workspace.
-On the contrary, the arm will typically have more degrees-of-freedom but a finite workspace.
-To ensure the arm is capable of exploiting the extra degrees-of-freedom to provide any arbitrary end-effector velocity at a given time, we calculate the manipulability Jacobian using joints associated with the arm
+In contrast, the arm will typically have more degrees-of-freedom but a finite workspace.
+To ensure the arm is capable of exploiting the extra degrees-of-freedom to provide any arbitrary end-effector velocity at a given time, we calculate the manipulability Jacobian using the arm joints

-before being used in (\ref{eq:gain1}), where $\mat{0}_b$ is a zero vector corresponding to the base joints.
+before being used in (\ref{eq:gain1}), where $\mat{0}_b$ is a zero vector, and $\mat{J}^a_m(\vec{q}_a)$ is the manipulability Jacobian corresponding to arm joints \cite{neo}.

 \textit{Base Orientation $\theta_\epsilon$}: Figure \ref{fig:orient} shows the base to end-effector angle $\theta_\epsilon$.
 When $\theta_\epsilon \simeq 0^{\circ}$ the platform has infinite reach in the forward direction but when $\theta_\epsilon \simeq \pm 90^{\circ}$, the platform's reach is limited to that of the arm.
 In our approach, the end-effector leads towards the goal, therefore, maximum reach is achieved when $\theta_\epsilon \simeq 0^{\circ}$.
-The $\vec{\epsilon}$ in the linear component of the cost function causes the optimiser to choose joint velocities which orient the mobile base towards the end-effector as described by Figure \ref{fig:orient}.
+The linear component of the cost function causes the optimiser to choose joint velocities which orient the mobile base towards the end-effector as described by Figure \ref{fig:orient}.
 This cost is